rodrigarc/scifer/README.md

 At the moment scifer only accepts merging and integrating data with two channels (eg. 2 probes, one per channel).
 Furthermore, scifer does not do batch correction for flow cytometry data, thus different experiments should have their Median Fluorescence Intensity (MFI) normalized before running fcs_processing.

-For more information please consult the vignette: [here](https://bioconductor.org/packages/release/bioc/vignettes/scifer/inst/doc/flow_cytometry_data.html)
+For more information please consult the vignette: [scifer walkthrough vignette](https://bioconductor.org/packages/release/bioc/vignettes/scifer/inst/doc/flow_cytometry_data.html)

 ## Special cases: